danieljayB/TweetVoice/README.md

  Requirements: Processing IDE, Twitter4J, Android Mode/Android SDK 4.0

+ This software utilizies the Android SpeechRecognizer class to process realtime dialogue.
+Once the contents (dialogue) is processed, the string of characters are posted online to Twitter as a status update.

- This software is an intended for an interactive art piece.
+ The software is an intended for an interactive art piece.
 I am hoping the users of the software will inform me of their work utilizing this source code, along with their process (video/photo documentation).
 I  personally have tested the software on an Android mini PC (specifically an MK802 model running firmware 4.0+ .
 Android PC here: https://www.miniand.com/products/MK802%20Android%20Mini%20PC#specifications)

  ![alt tag](https://raw.githubusercontent.com/danieljayB/TweetVoice/master/TweetVoice/illustration.png)